 Choosing A Breeder

-Firstly, be aware that a major rise in scammers has been noted during Covid-19.
-More time at home has brought more people looking for puppies, and the demand has outweighed the supply and opened the door for many backyard or unethical breeders, and some outright scammers.
-Coupled with the new local council Dogs & Cats Online (DACO) breeder registration there has been confusion about what a 'registered breeder' is, as this was the terminology previously used to describe a breeder registered with a member body of Dogs Australia (formerly ANKC - Australian National Kennel Council).
-Dogs Australia exists to promote excellence in the breeding of pure-bred dogs and is a cornerstone of its reputation.
-They have a responsibility to take measures to ensure Dogs Australia prefix (kennel name) holders are not responsible for puppy farming or creating major welfare issues.
+Simply speaking, Dogs Australia exists to promote excellence in the breeding of pure-bred dogs and is a cornerstone of its reputation.
+They have a responsibility to take measures to ensure Dogs Australia prefix holders are not responsible for puppy farming or creating major welfare issues.
 An exam must be undertaken to obtain a Dogs Australia prefix to ensure a minimum standard of education for Dogs Australia breeders.
 The DACO registration on the other hand is required for simply anyone who owns a dog that they are or will be breeding from.
 They list on their website that 'Registration is mandatory for all breeders, however breeder registration does not imply that the breeder meets particular standards or complies with any codes of practice.'
+Dogs Australia breeder registration DOES imply that the breeders are bound by a strict code of ethics relating to the keeping, welfare, breeding and selling of dogs.

 Prior to handing over any money you can check with the governing Dogs Australia body in each state to confirm that your breeder is a financial member.
 The breeder should give you their membership number if you ask.
 In South Australia, you can contact DogsSA by phone on (08) 8349 4797 or email info@dogssa.com.au